 Playing with the alphabet is a great way to help your preschooler learn the alphabet and promote letter recognition, and this easy-to-make fabric alphabet will provide hours of kid-friendly, educational fun!
-Because kids learn best when their hands are engaged in the learning process, these letters are the perfect way to make the alphabet a tactile activity.

 Our free download includes step by step instructions and printable letter templates so you can jump right in and make your own set of fabric letters!

 Print out the alphabet letter templates and cut out each letter using scissors or a utility knife.